SharonWHLing/travel_time_scraper/README.md

 REQUIRES: .csv file with columns [FULL ADDRESS], [long], and [lat] for multiple starting locations.
 Destination is the same one location.

+HOW TO USE: Run the script (in multiple parts) in Jupyter Notebook.

 RESULTS: Populates a copy of the .csv file with travel times based on certain input parameters (see below).

 ----------------------------------------------------------------